-The System Administrator is the account that manages the AMS implementation and holds special privileges, including the ability to create user accounts, designate AMS Coordinators and their permissions and administrative domains, customize the homepage and analytics, manage the faculty credentials module, update user information (username, password, email), and manage single sign-on.
+The System Administrator is the account that manages the AMS implementation and holds special privileges, including the ability to:

-The System Administrator permissions is applied by the Client Support team.If you want to add an additional System Administrator, please email firstname.lastname@example.org.
+The System Administrator permission is applied by the Client Support Team.

 When you click System Administrator, it opens in a new tab.
 It has a separate login from the login to get into the account.